Supreme Court Expands CRSC Back Pay for Military Retirees: What the Soto Decision Means for You

 Adolfo Soto, a retired Marine, deployed to Iraq and later applied for CRSC.
 The government agreed he qualified — but only gave him six years of retroactive pay, even though he’d been eligible for much longer.
 They said his claim was “time-barred” under the Barring Act, which limits most government claims to six years.

 Soto took the case all the way to the Supreme Court.
-And in a 9–0 decision, the Court ruled that CRSC is not subject to the Barring Act.
+In a 9-0 decision authored by Justice Thomas, the Court held that the CRSC statute confers authority to settle CRSC claims and therefore displaces the settlement procedures and limitations period under the Barring Act.

 Why?
 Because CRSC is a statutory entitlement under 10 U.S.C. § 1413a.
-It’s not a typical administrative claim — it’s a legal benefit created by Congress.
+It’s not a typical administrative claim — it’s a legal benefit created by Congress with its own comprehensive framework.
 The Court made it clear: if you qualify for CRSC, you’re entitled to it — even if your application comes in years later.

 This opens the door for retirees to receive all the back pay they’re owed — not just the past six years.